|Max Headroom||open||Bridge Clearance||

 Integral Swim Platform

 The GTS utilizes the non-skid mat with a logo embossed in the center.
+Seen here, with the optional extended, low-profile swim platform.

 It’s hard not to look at the 225 and see the possibilities of how well she can entertain her guests.
-Because sportboats are often used for “coving” we would definitely add the optional cockpit table ($289).
-A transom shower ($367) would provide a nice way to clean off either the salt water, or the sand from the beach before stepping onto the deck.
-Speaking of which, why not consider the snap-in carpet ($293) for making the entry to a hot deck that much more comfortable.
+Because sportboats are often used for “coving” we would definitely add the optional cockpit table.
+A transom shower would provide a nice way to clean off either the salt water, or the sand from the beach before stepping onto the deck.
+Speaking of which, why not consider the snap-in carpet for making the entry to a hot deck that much more comfortable.

 Pricing And Power Options

 The sporty set will want top end speed, since towing requires a low-end torque and the luxury conscious will probably not be worried about speed but will have a lot of friends onboard and will therefore need power just for getting on plane.
 For a young family only interested in cruising and tubing, the standard power will likely suffice.
-Larger engines will also carry a higher re-sale price however.
+Larger engines should also carry a higher re-sale price however.

 Other Notable Options